Priming the

 Two authors known for books about aliens find a new menace in the weather.

-The Body Electric by Robert O.
+The Body Electric by Robert O. Becker

-human body -- and its potential for healing and harm.
+A scientist's study of the natural electricity of the human body -- and its potential for healing and harm.

 Vimana Aircraft of Ancient India